hyeonLewis/aa-sdk-test/README.md

         - `targetGuardian`: Guardian address to remove
         - `newThreshold`: New threshold after removing the guardian
     - Delete
-        - Delete saved guardian's `sub` and `salt/saltSeed` from DB or user side
+        - Delete saved guardian's `sub` and `saltSeed` from DB or user side

     ```js
     const newSalt = await calcSalt(targetSub);